mcascallares/mongodb-automation/README.md

         --mmsApiKey=<your_mms_api_key>

-From MMS interface configure the container with the desired options
+From the MMS interface configure MongoDB to deploy with the desired options.